FudaWiki/fudawiki-files/hanafuda/games/yokohama-bana.md

 > This article is **INCOMPLETE.** You can help by expanding it.
 {.is-warning}

-Yokohama-bana [横浜花] is a [Hana-Awase](/en/hanafuda/games/hana-awase) variant, with simple gambling rules.
+Yokohama-bana [横浜花] is a [Hana-Awase](/en/hanafuda/games/hana-awase) variant from the Kanagawa prefecture of Japan, with simple gambling rules.

 It seems to be a simplification of the game [Hachi-hachi](/en/hanafuda/games/hachi-hachi), as most of the Teyaku, Dekiyaku, and Special Yaku are also present in that game.